COVID-19 Detection in Chest X-ray Images Using Swin-Transformer and Transformer in Transformer: Experiments and Results

 \section{Experiments and Results}

-We trained the two models on training set and validate on validation set.
-Then we selected the best model on validation set to inference on test set.
-Due to the limitation of time, the experiments are not enough for comparison but may still give some information.
-The results are shown as Table 1.
+We train the two models on the training set and validate them on the validation set.
+Then we select the best model on the validation set to infer on the test set.
+Due to the time limitation, the experiments are not enough for thorough comparison but may still give some information for further research.
+The experimental results are shown in Table 1.

 More specifically, our final results are: \begin{itemize} \item Accuracy Score: 0.9475, \item Sensitivity Score: 0.9475 \item Specificity Score: 0.9509 \end{itemize}